-- 4.2.1 The Community Programs Curriculum Committee (CPCC) will be comprised of six voting members: two members of the Community Programs administration and four atlarge members of the faculty, elected by the Community Programs faculty, serving two-year, staggered terms.
-The Director of Community Programs is an ex officio, non-voting member of the CPCC.
+4.2.1 The Community Programs Curriculum Committee (CPCC) will be comprised of six voting members: two members of the Community Programs administration and four at-large members of the faculty, elected by the Community Programs faculty, serving two-year, staggered terms.
+The Director of Community Programs is an ex-officio, non-voting member of the CPCC.
 The CPCC will elect a Chairperson and Secretary.
-Election of new members will occur in March with terms beginning in September. - 4.2.2 The CPCC serves as a clearinghouse for curricular changes throughout Community Programs, reviewing new and revised curricula.
-Proposed changes to departmental requirements will come to the CPCC for discussion and review.
-The CPCC will also periodically review school-wide requirements within Community Programs. - 4.2.3 Any member of the faculty or administration may bring agenda items to the CPCC.
-The CPCC will vote to determine its curricular recommendations.
-The Director of Community Programs will make final decisions on all CPCC recommendations.
-All of these decisions will be communicated in writing to the faculty within 10 days of the CPCC's recommendations.
+Election of faculty members will occur in March with terms beginning in September.
+All non-management Community Programs faculty both inside and outside the bargaining unit may vote in elections and serve on the committee.